 3) Encouragement instead of gossip

-You might have a teammate or two that struggles during the mission trip.
+You might have a teammate or two who struggle throughout your mission trip.
 Maybe she misses home and is having a difficult time adjusting to the new culture.
 Maybe he's not doing a very good job painting the outside of the local schoolhouse.

 Instead of snickering and laughing at him or her, a good teammate will reach out and offer to help.
-Encouraging a teammate that is facing a personal challenge (instead of gossiping about their problem behind their back) is a great way to maintain a healthy team culture.
+Encouraging a teammate who is facing a personal challenge—instead of gossiping about their problem behind their back—is what a good mission trip teammate does and goes a long way in maintaining a healthy team culture.